Gluten Free Products Prescribing Changes

 GP Changes 2018

-Dr Louise Knowles will be retiring on 31st July.
+Dr Louise Knowles retired on 31st July.
 We wish her well and thank her for her long service at Brig Royd.

 Dr Jessica Roylance will be returning from maternity leave on 23rd August.